Home

 Proposal Writing For Sales

-Interestingly, proposal writing often gets little attention when developing a selling strategy or even a pricing strategy.
+Interestingly, writing proposals often gets little attention when developing a selling strategy or even a pricing strategy.

 However to be successful in small business sales, particularly in selling products, it is critically important to have a strong proposal writing plan.